Vincenzo Guzzo: Personal life

-Vincenzo Guzzo has five children (Angelo II, Vittorio Emanuele, Vito, Delano, and Rossella).
-He and the family raise money for the Jewish General Hospital, the Shriners Hospital and Youth Mental Health.
+Guzzo has five children (Angelo II, Vittorio Emanuele, Vito, Delano, and Rossella).
+He and the family raise money for the Jewish General Hospital, the Shriners Hospital and youth mental health.

-Guzzo holds both Canadian and Italian citizenships.
+Guzzo holds both Canadian and Italian citizenship.

 The CBC Dragon's Den blog explains: [The Guzzo family], are renowned philanthropists, giving generously to numerous hospitals and culminating in the establishment of the Guzzo Family Foundation in 2007, which is aggressively invested in cancer nanotechnology research at Montreal’s Jewish General Hospital and McGill University.
 Guzzo’s contributions have been internationally recognized as he is the recipient of the Queen’s Diamond Jubilee Medal, was knighted by the Order of Merit of the Italian Republic and is a distinguished member of the Order of Malta.

-Guzzo is nicknamed "Mr. Sunshine", and his outfits usually display that with wearing the colour yellow.
+Guzzo is nicknamed "Mr. Sunshine", and his outfits usually feature the colour yellow.

-Guzzo was charged with criminal harassment and breach of conditions in 2023, for "engaging in criminal harassment against a person (his wife) between November 2022 and June 2023", in the context of a family dispute.
-It was alleged Guzzo also breached his conditions by failing to not communicate, directly or indirectly, with the individual.
-All charges were dropped on December 4, 2023 ".